Wifsimster/mq2-mqtt/README.md

-# Send DS18B20 data through an ESP8266 to a MQTT broker
+# Send MQ2 data through an ESP8266 to a MQTT broker

 This LUA script is for ESP8266 hardware.

 ## Description

-MQTT client publising DS18B20 data to a MQTT broker each time data changes.
+MQTT client publising MQ2 data to a MQTT broker each time data changes.

-##Files
+## Files

 * ``config.lua``: Configuration variables
 * ``init.lua``: Connect to a wifi AP and then execute main.lua file
 * ``main.lua``: Main file
-* ``ds18b20.lua``: DS18B20 library

 ## Principle